lukas-bigclown/bc-doc/docs/tutorials/mosquitto/README.md

 * Each **message** consists of **topic** and **payload**.

-* Topics describe the message.
+* Topics describe the message category.

-* Topics use tree-like structure separating individual levels with `/` symbol.
+* Topics use tree-like structure - individual levels are separated with `/` symbol.

 * Example topics are `bedroom/temperature` or `kitchen/light/set`.